 Our instructors can teach you technical open water swimming tips in a series of guided open water swims as well as taking you to the country?s most picturesque waters and locations.
 Seek out the fairy pools of North Wales or the rocky coves of the Jurassic Coast in Dorset, discovering this beautiful part of the British countryside from a unique perspective.
 Our trips include camping, open fire cooking, walks along British stunning costal paths and visit to local pubs.

 Jump on a planned adventure, or get in touch to design your very own tailor made trip for you and your friends.

 Wild Swim the rocky coves of the Jurassic Coast in Dorset

-Refresh the soul with wild open water swims, open fires and Tipi action.
+Refresh the soul with wild open water swims, sunset yoga, open fires and Tipi action.

 A series of short sheltered swims, 30 mins maximum.
 No experience of open water swimming required, but ability to swim around 20 lengths in a pool recommended.
 This trip also includes coastal walks on rough ground.

 - Guided swims with experienced instructors.

 - All meals at the campsite, so picnic lunch and supper on Saturday, breakfast on Sunday.
 Pub lunch not included.